Palm Springs (2020 film): Production

-Director Max Barbakow and screenwriter Andy Siara came up with the idea as students at the American Film Institute, "with an equal eye on Jungian philosophical ideas and the pragmatic importance of writing a small-budget film that would be easy to produce".
-They imagined the script as "an absurdist comedic mumblecore take on Leaving Las Vegas, centered on a despondent thirtysomething who travels to Palm Springs to kill himself, only to slowly rediscover a sense of meaning in his life."
-When Siara went on to write for the television show Lodge 49, they redeveloped the script into a more ambitious project with a sci-fi edge.
-While Groundhog Day was a fundamentally important starting point for the use of a time loop in a romantic comedy, Barbakow and Siara knew they needed to distance their script from the film.
-This led to starting with Nyles already within the time loop, making the film like "a sequel to a movie that doesn't exist" according to Siara, and then adding Sarah as a second character within the loop to serve as a point of navigation for the audience.
+Director Max Barbakow and screenwriter Andy Siara came up with the film's concept as students at the American Film Institute, "with an equal eye on Jungian philosophical ideas and the pragmatic importance of writing a small-budget film that would be easy to produce."
+They envisioned the script as "an absurdist comedic mumblecore take on Leaving Las Vegas, centered on a despondent thirtysomething who travels to Palm Springs to kill himself, only to slowly rediscover a sense of meaning in his life."
+When Siara went on to write for the television series Lodge 49, they redeveloped the script into a more ambitious project with a science fiction edge.
+While Groundhog Day (1993) was a fundamentally important starting point for the use of a time loop in a romantic comedy, Barbakow and Siara knew they needed to distance their script from that film.
+This led to Palm Springs beginning with Nyles already in the time loop, making the film feel like "a sequel to a movie that doesn't exist" according to Siara, and then adding Sarah as a second character within the loop to serve as a point of navigation for the viewer.

 The project was announced in November 2018 after it secured a tax credit to film in California; however, given the limitations of that tax credit, they were forced to film in the Los Angeles area rather than Palm Springs.
 Andy Samberg was announced as starring in the film.
 In March 2019, Cristin Milioti and J. K. Simmons joined the cast.
 Camila Mendes was added in April.

-Filming began in April 2019, and lasted for 21 days.
+Filming began in April 2019 and lasted for 21 days.
 Shots feature the Cabazon Dinosaurs.

 Release

 Palm Springs had its world premiere at the Sundance Film Festival on January 26, 2020.
 Shortly after, Neon and Hulu acquired distribution rights to the film.
 Neon and Hulu reportedly paid $17,500,000.69 for the film, breaking the previous record for the highest sale of a film from Sundance by $0.69.
 Later reports put the deal closer to $22 million after guarantees were factored in.

 The film was released in the United States digitally on Hulu and in select drive-in theaters on July 10, 2020.
-Hulu claimed that the film also set the opening weekend record by "netting more hours watched over its first three days than any other film" in the platform's history.
+Hulu stated that the film also set the opening weekend record by "netting more hours watched over its first three days than any other film" in the platform's history.
 In August 2020, it was reported that 8.1 percent of subscribers had watched the film over its first month.
 In November, Variety reported the film was the 26th-most watched straight-to-streaming title of 2020 up to that point.

-In January 2021, a commentary cut of the film featuring Samberg, Milioti, Barbakow, and Siara was released; Hulu claimed it was the first such release by a streaming service.
+In January 2021, a commentary cut of the film featuring Samberg, Milioti, Barbakow, and Siara was released; Hulu stated it was the first such release by a streaming service.

 Reception

 Box office

 Palm Springs grossed $164,000 from 66 theaters in its opening weekend.
-It played in about 30 theaters in its second weekend, and made $101,000.
+It played in about 30 theaters in its second weekend and made $101,000.